DomagojRatko/Automatic-Backup-Storage-Windows-Service/README.md

 ## How to uninstall service.
-- Run the command in the Command Prompt  `InstallUtil.exe -u PATH TO DOWNLOAD BackupStorageWinService.exe FILE`
+- Run the command in the Command Prompt  `InstallUtil.exe -u %PATH%BackupStorageWinService.exe `
   - Example: `InstallUtil.exe -u C:\Downloads\BackupStorageWinService.exe`

 ## If you have any problems or suggestions, feel free to contact me.